precisely/gene-panel-curation/genes/TRPM8.md

          # What is the effect of this variant?

-         Your variant is not associated with any loss of function
+         Your variant is not associated with any loss of function.

          # How common is this genotype in the general population?